 People with anxiety tend to give negative thoughts too much attention.
 They believe their thoughts control reality.
 For instance, they believe that if they are thinking they’ll lose their job, they really will lose their job.
 Mindfulness meditation helps these individuals to distinguish thoughts from reality.

 These and numerous other studies prove that we most definitely can use mindfulness and meditation for anxiety.
-And if you don’t mind paying, Transcendental Meditation is another option.
+And if you don’t mind paying, you can use Transcendental Meditation for anxiety too.

 Anxiety is the brain’s response to stressful situations.
 Our minds have learnt, over the years, to respond to certain stimuli by creating anxiety.

 Let’s say you have a dentists appointment tomorrow.
 You don’t like the dentist–honestly, who does?
 So you’re sitting up at night worrying about going to the dentist tomorrow.